 If you are arriving later and will miss the Welcome Meeting, your CEO will leave a note at reception for you with any information you may need, and with morning instructions for the next day.

-Another way to reach Bergen city center is by the Airport Bus (called Flybussen in Norwegian), which only takes 30 minutes.
-The bus costs approximately NOK 125.
-The bus has several stops in Bergen city center, among them the Bryggen in Bergen area, making it the easiest way to get there by public transport.
+Another way to reach Bergen is by the Airport Bus (called Flybussen in Norwegian), which takes 20-30 minutes and costs NOK 125.
+Get off at the main bus terminal to get to the hotel.
 You can find the bus just outside the Flesland arrival terminal.
 All stops with the Airport bus are announced.

 A taxi from Bergen Airport Flesland to Bergen city center costs around NOK 400-500, but prices vary according to the time of day and the number of passengers.
 The taxis are parked just outside the arrival terminal.